Manoramsharma/NLP_Chatbot/README.md

 # TalentTalk: A NLP based interactive chatbot 🤖💼

 Welcome to **TalentTalk**, your intelligent companion in the realm of recruitment and talent acquisition.
-TalentTalk is designed to bridge the gap between job seekers and their next big opportunity.
-From hackathons to job openings, TalentTalk is your go-to guide for navigating the professional world.
+TalentTalk is designed to bridge the gap between job seekers and their next big opportunity, as part of a unstop's detailed solution presentation.
 ## Features ✨

 - **Job Inquiries** 🕵️‍♂️: Access a wide range of job listings that match your skillset.